lgabs/dialog/README.md

 We don't have a full documentation yet, but you will find the basic instructions to run this project in the [Get Started](#get-started) section below.
 Feel free to check the project issues, add your ideas, and also the [project's kanban](https://github.com/users/lgabs/projects/2).

 <blockquote style="background-color: #ffffcc; border-left: 10px solid #ffeb3b; padding: 15px;">
-  <p><strong>Note:</strong> ❗ Important: this fork applies many breaking changes with the upstream original project.
-The main breaking changes is that we expose the application directly with langserve and delegates all processing to chains (or combination of chains)</p>
+  <p><strong>Note:</strong> ‼️ Important ‼️: this fork applies many breaking changes with the upstream original project.
+The main breaking changes is that we expose the application directly with langserve and delegates all processing to chains (or combination of chains).
+I hope that the ideas from this fork can foster constributions for the original repo 🙏.
+Also, this fork is not yet stable and can suffer breaking changes itself, since we're experimenting many things. </p>
 </blockquote>

 ## How the solution works